emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 Constraints in PostgreSQL are validated immediately row-by-row by default, which might be confusing when updating multiple values in columns that have a uniqueness constraint.

-Consider this contrived scenario of one table with one column that has a unique constraint:
+Consider this contrived scenario of one table with one column that has a unique constraint (and index):

 ```sql
 CREATE TABLE numbers (